unity3d-open-tools/opengui/README.md

 Check out the [example project] (https://github.com/mrzapp/opengui/releases/tag/example)

 **How can I align object realtive to the screen?**
-The "anchor" and "pivot" prperties of the OGWidget and subclasses take care of that.
+The "anchor" and "pivot" properties of the OGWidget and subclasses take care of that.

 Technical overview